 Which employers can apply for the Kickstart Scheme?

 The Government is encouraging all businesses to apply to take on a young person for 6 months.
-We’ve been given no excluding criteria at all right now.
+Upon announcement of the scheme in July 2020, we were given no excluding criteria at all right now.
 In fact, in his speech, the Chancellor was clear:

-So it appears that it will be very open to businesses irrespective of size, meaning micro businesses will certainly be eligible and Sunak promised no cap on the number of placements.
+So it appeared that it will be very open to businesses irrespective of size, meaning micro businesses will certainly be eligible and Sunak promised no cap on the number of placements.